SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 * Bare SAIDs may be used to refer to a SAIDified schema as long as the JSON schema validator supports bare SAID references.
 By default, many if not all JSON schema validators support bare strings (non-URIs) for the *Base URI* provided by the top-level `$id` field value.

-* The `did:` URI scheme may be used safely to prefix non-local URI references that act to namespace SAIDs expressed as DID URIs or DID URLs.
-For example, `did:SAID` where *SAID* is replaced with the actual SAID of a schema as SAD that provides a verifiable non-local reference that dereferences safely as ACDC JSON Schema determined by the JSON Schema mime-type of `schema+json`.
-DID resolvers accept DID URLs for a given DID method such as `did:keri` and may return DID docs or DID doc metadata with SAIDified schema or service endpoints that return SAIDified schema.

 * The `sad:` URI scheme may be used to directly indicate a URI resource that safely returns a verifiable SAD.
 For example `sad:SAID` where *SAID* is replaced with the actual SAID of a SAD that provides a verifiable non-local reference to JSON Schema as indicated by the mime-type of `schema+json`.

 * The IETF KERI OOBI internet draft specification provides a URL syntax that references a SAD resource by its SAID at the service endpoint indicated by that URL[56].
 Such remote OOBI URLs are also safe because the provided SAD resource is verifiable against the SAID in the OOBI URL.
 Therefore OOBI URLs are also acceptable non-local URI references for JSON Schema.

+* The `did:` URI scheme may be used safely to prefix non-local URI references that act to namespace SAIDs expressed as DID URIs or DID URLs.
+DID resolvers resolve DID URLs for a given DID method such as `did:keri` and may return DID docs or DID doc metadata with SAIDified schema or service endpoints that return SAIDified schema.
+A verifiable non-local reference in the form of DID URL that includes the schema SAID is resolved safely when it dereferences to the SAD of that SAID.
+For example, the resolution result returns an ACDC JSON Schema whose id, `$id`, field includes the SAID and returns a resource with JSON Schema mime-type of `schema+json`.

 To clarify, ACDCs MUST NOT use complex JSON Schema references which allow *dynamically generated *schema resources to be obtained from online JSON Schema Libraries [[60]].
 The latter approach may be difficult or impossible to secure because a cryptographic commitment to the base schema that includes complex schema (non-relative URI-based) references only commits to the non-relative URI reference and not to the actual schema resource which may change (is dynamic, mutable, malleable).
 To restate, this approach is insecure because a cryptographic commitment to a complex (non-relative URI-based) reference is NOT equivalent to a commitment to the detailed associated schema resource so referenced if it may change.